 How Can I Prevent My Cat from Getting Rabies?

-- A cat who is up-to-date with his vaccinations, and who has been bitten by a possibly rabid animal, should also be given a rabies booster vaccine immediately by your veterinarian and kept under observation for 45 days.
+- A cat that is up-to-date with his vaccinations, and that has been bitten by a possibly rabid animal, should also be given a rabies booster vaccine immediately by your veterinarian and kept under observation for 45 days

 Signs & Symptoms